Instruction-Following Pruning for Large Language Models: Introduction

 Given this, we explore a paradigm shift from \textit{static} pruning masks to \textit{dynamic} ones, addressing the central question:

 We aim to automatically generate input-specific pruning masks tailored to the tasks described in user prompts.
 This dynamic, context-aware pruning mechanism enables the language model to perform inference using only the parameters necessary for the task, offering a compelling balance between efficiency and expressivity compared to using a static dense model.
 Moreover, because the parameters are selected and fixed, our method avoids reloading new parameters during the decoding process.
 This design choice contrasts with other dynamic methods such as contextual sparsity~\citep{liu2023deja, zhou2024sirius} and mixture-of-experts~\cite{lepikhin2020gshard, fedus2022switch, dai2024deepseekmoe}, which load different parameters at each decoding step, leading to significant weight loading costs.
+Our design is particularly suited for on-device models (\emph{e.g.} smartphones and laptops), where the inference typically samples a few responses given the same user query (or the same task).
+In this case, the same activated parameters are selected and cached as a dense model, therefore achieving the same speedup as the static pruning.

-To address the central question, we present \underline{I}nstruction-\underline{F}ollowing \underline{P}runing (\alg), a method that integrates a sparse mask predictor with the language model to dynamically generate input-dependent pruning masks, as illustrated in Figure~\ref{fig: overview}.
-Specifically, we focus on structured pruning of the feed-forward neural network layers, where entire rows or columns are pruned~\citep{xiasheared, gunter2024apple, sreenivas2024llm}.
+To address the central question, we present \underline{I}nstruction-\underline{F}ollowing \underline{P}runing (\alg), a method that integrates a sparsity predictor with the language model to dynamically generate input-dependent pruning masks, as illustrated in Figure~\ref{fig: overview}.
+Specifically, we focus on structured pruning of the feed-forward neural network layers, where entire rows or columns of the weight matrices are pruned~\citep{xiasheared, gunter2024apple, sreenivas2024llm}.
 The user prompt is first passed into the sparsity predictor, which assigns importance scores to the rows and columns of each feed-forward network layer.
 These scores are then transformed into differentiable masks using the \textsc{SoftTopK} operator~\citep{ainslie2023colt5}, to achieve a predefined number of sparsity (\emph{e.g.}, reducing a 9B language model to 3B active parameters).
 The resulting masks are applied to the language model, in which the feed-forward layers are pruned using the masks.

 During training, the differentiable mask generation mechanism allows us to jointly optimize both the sparsity predictor and the language model by minimizing the next-token prediction loss.
 We employ effective training strategies that leverage both pre-training and supervised fine-tuning data.
 At test time, only the selected parameters are activated for inference.
 Parameter selection can be performed either \emph{per-input} or \emph{per-task}: the input prompt can directly be used for parameter selection (Section~\ref{subsec: main_exp}), or a predefined task prompt can be used to select parameters shared across multiple inputs within the same task (Section~\ref{subsec: per_task_pruning}).